TheIRGurus/Documentation/SOAR Installation Guides/Air-Gapped Deployment.md

 ---

 ### Establish the Required Security Files for the Registry
-1. Create a registry file structure for your docker registry environment below are the commands to create the path I will be using.
+1. Create a registry file structure for your docker registry environment.
+Below are the commands to create the path I will be using.
   ```bash
   mkdir -p appdata/registry/auth
   mkdir -p appdata/registry/certs